 - 1. Articulate and consistently enforce clear policies that promote an educational environment free from substance use/abuse. - 2.
-Provide ongoing education for members of the campus community for the purpose of preventing the abuse of alcohol and other drugs. - Implement alcohol and drug-free events and celebrations that reinforce healthy, responsible living, respect for community and campus standards, and individual responsibility on the campus. - 4.
-Provide initial training to new students on substance abuse which highlights misconceptions of drinking norms and health risks associated with alcohol and other drugs. - Encourage us VITAL Worklife, a Riverside-contracted student and employee assistance program, which provides 24-hour confidential access to a Licensed Professional Counselor for immediate needs, access to community resources, and long-term assistance for substance abuse problems. - Be vocal and visionary in combating the negative issues surrounding the use and abuse of alcohol and other drugs in our student population to create a climate that discourages highrisk drinking and drug use.
+Provide ongoing education for members of the campus community for the purpose of preventing the abuse of alcohol and other drugs. - Inform the campus community that College and RHS Policy prohibit recreational use of marijuana without medical certification.
+Students and employees who test positive for marijuana will face disciplinary action up to and including program dismissal / termination of employment. - Implement alcohol and drug-free events and celebrations that reinforce healthy, responsible living, respect for community and campus standards, and individual responsibility on the campus. - 5.
+Provide initial training to new students on substance abuse which highlights misconceptions of drinking norms and health risks associated with alcohol and other drugs. - Encourage using VITAL Worklife, a Riverside-contracted student and employee assistance program, which provides 24-hour confidential access to a Licensed Professional Counselor for immediate needs, access to community resources, and long-term assistance for substance abuse problems. - 7.
+Be vocal and visionary in combating the negative issues surrounding the use and abuse of alcohol and other drugs in our student population to create a climate that discourages highrisk drinking and drug use.